wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 1. Search for the ***AccidentTable*** we created in the previous module.
 You can search for it by selecting **Custom** and then typing "**accident**" in the search bar.

-1. Select the table and then click on **Forms**, find the **Main** information form, and then click on it to navigate to the forms design experience.
+1. Select the table and then select **Forms**, find the **Main** information form, and then select it to navigate to the forms design experience.

 1. Add the **Owner** (This is Dataverse standard field that quickly shows the user who was the user that created the record in the table) to the **Header** section of the table.
 To do this simply drag and drop the **Owner** field in the top right of the header.